 The appellants also challenge the jury’s award for loss of care, guidance, and companionship.
 Mr. Lysenko claims that the award is simply too high, given that this court in To v.
 Toronto Board of Education(2001), 2001 CanLII 11304 (ON CA), 204 D.L.R.
 (4th) 704 (Ont.
 C.A.), at para.
 37, established that $100,000 adjusted for inflation represents the “high end of an accepted range of guidance, care, and companionship damages.”
 Therefore, according to the appellants, the $250,000 awarded to each respondent for loss of care, guidance, and companionship goes against this court’s established case law.

-Our Courts permit us to adjust damage awards by adding inflation to historic cases.
-That way you can compare apples to apples and say a particular case, in current dollars is worth ….
+Our Courts permit us to adjust damage awards by adding inflation to historical cases.
+That way, you can compare apples to apples and say a particular case, in current dollars, is worth ….

 The Court, in commenting on the inflationary increase in To, stated,

 If the To amount of $100,000 from February 1992 is adjusted for inflation to the date of Alisha’s death in November 2013 using the consumer price index, it would amount to just shy of $150,000.
 Despite the difference between that indexed amount and the quantum of damages awarded in this case, the respondents contend that this court should not interfere, as the high standard for appellate intervention has not been met.
 I agree.